PX4/PX4-user_guide/en/peripherals/camera.md

 ## Trigger Hardware Configuration {#hardware_setup}

-On Pixhawk FMUv5x boards use the board-specific camera capture pin (PI0) to signal PX4 that an image has been captured (this is not available on earlier Pixhawk FMU versions).

 The pins used to trigger image capture for GPIO, PWM or Seagull-based triggering (i.e. when not using a MAVLink camera) are set using the [TRIG_PINS](../advanced_config/parameter_reference.md#TRIG_PINS) parameter.
 The default is 56, which means that trigger is enabled on *FMU* pins 5 and 6.